Mandelbrot set image very small Mohammed.Amin.com

 2. Jerusalem is the holiest location in Christianity, the place where Jesus was crucified.

-3. Christians believe that the second coming of Jesus will take place in the Holy Land after a major conflict which the Book of Revelation locates in northern Israel.
+3. Most Christians believe that the second coming of Jesus will take place in the Holy Land after a major conflict which the Book of Revelation locates in northern Israel.

 4. Jerusalem was the first qibla (direction to face when praying) for Muslims, and is the location from which Prophet Muhammad (peace be upon him) ascended to Heaven.